Using Google Ads Editor for Bulk Uploading Ads

 Why use Google Ads Editor?

-For the editor to convert your Excel sheet into ads, you will need the necessary column headers.
+For the google ads editor to convert your Excel sheet into ads, you will need the necessary column headers.
 The required ones will be:

 • Campaign